temuller/hostphot/docs/examples/preprocessing.rst

 	# this also creates new fits files
 	coadd_mask_params = create_mask(name, host_ra, host_dec,
                                 	filt=coadd_filters, survey=survey,
-                                	extract_params=True, threshold=23)
+                                	extract_params=True, threshold=23
+                                	ra=ra, dec=dec)

 	for filt in 'grizy':
 	    create_mask(name, host_ra, host_dec, filt, survey=survey,
-                	    common_params=coadd_mask_params)
+			common_params=coadd_mask_params, ra=ra, dec=dec)

 Note that the host-galaxy coordinates need to be provided so HostPhot knows which object not to mask out.
+The SN coordinates are optional to plot its position.
 The steps above create masked fits images, in this case, with the names ``masked_PS1_<filter>.fits``.
 See below an example of this mask applied:

 .. image:: static/mask.png